xgironx/checkpoint-04/README.md

 Demonstrate calling the method, passing in "young prince" as the argument.

-Write your code here:
+Write your code here...

 ```ruby
 # code here
 ```

 ### Question 2

-Assume the following hash:
+Assume the following hash...

 ```ruby
 town = {